openplans/hatch/README.md

     git push heroku master

-#### Keep the user information fresh

-On your Heroku dashboard, click the Heroku Scheduler addon.
-Add the following scheduled task (job):

-    src/manage.py refreshusers

-Schedule it to run with a frequency of every 10 minutes.

 #### Setup and configure the app

 Your app is now deployed!
 Finally, we need to do the final steps which mirror what we did above when setting up our local instance.